-Some of the best places to see permaculture for real are the 60 excellent demonstration projects that are part of the LAND Network.
+Some of the best places to see permaculture in action are the 60+ excellent demonstration projects that are part of the LAND Network.

-So far over 30,000 people have visited the LAND Centres in England to learn more about what permaculture means and how we can live lightly on the earth whilst caring for humanity in a fair way.
+Over 30,000 people have visited LAND Centres in England to learn more about what permaculture means and how we can live lightly on the earth whilst caring for humanity in a fair way.
 The network is expanding further, with national networks emerging in Wales (“Tir Dysgu”) and ScotLAND.

-Have a look at the ever-evolving map to find centres to visit – you can read a centre description.
-If not, you can still make contact directly; LAND centres all welcome visitors – some for free; some for a small charge.
+You can read a centre description.
+If not, you can still make contact directly.
+LAND centres all welcome visitors – some for free, some for a small charge.